The Cast

 Holly studied classical flute at Birmingham Consevertoire, where she developed her interest in cake, jazz and improvisation.
 Since her first year at music college, she was flautist for Svengali, a Midlands-based jazz funk-fusion band, taking in gigs at Ronnie Scotts with the likes of Guy Barker.

 Since coming to Birmingham, Holly has performed and recorded with a number of fine bands and appeared on albums ranging from breakbeat through to indie-pop.
-In 2007, she headlined at the Fuerteventura Jazz Festival with ‘The Players Sextet,’ alongside top Midland ‘ex-pats’ Sam Pearce, Roger Perks and Steve Sherriff, and last year toured the UK with a group of Kosovan musicians and storytellers in a new commission from Ulfah Arts.
+She headlined at the Fuerteventura Jazz Festival with ‘The Players Sextet,’ alongside top Midland ‘ex-pats’ Sam Pearce, Roger Perks and Steve Sherriff, and recently toured the UK with a group of Kosovan musicians and storytellers in a new commission from Ulfah Arts.

 * Easily confused with …